nokusukun/DCSE/README.md

 # Discord Client Side Encryption
 Get (almost) seamless client side encryption for discord.
 It works for Private Messages or entire servers.
 This uses the crypto.js library for AES Encryption/Decryption.
+100% unicode compatible.

 ## Usage: Setting Up
 -------